The Sky Crawlers (film): Plot

-The Sky Crawlers is set in an alternate history timeline where although the world is at peace, in order to ease the tension of a populace accustomed to war and aggression, private corporations contract fighter pilots to engage in actual combat operations against each other.
+The Sky Crawlers is set in an alternate history timeline where although the world is at peace, in order to ease the tension of a populace accustomed to war and aggression, two rival private corporations, the Poland-based Rostock and the Ireland-based Lautern, contract fighter pilots to engage in actual combat operations against each other.
 The film introduces characters known as Kildren (キルドレ, Kirudore) - humanoids genetically engineered in a way that enables them to live eternally in adolescence.

-After the deaths of three pilots of the Rostock Corporation, a fighter pilot, Yūichi Kannami, is reassigned to Area 262.
-After meeting with Chief Mechanic Towa Sasakura, he inquires as to the fate of the previous pilot of his plane.
-Kannami meets the base's commanding officer, Suito Kusanagi, who names the previous pilot as Kurita Jinroh, but refuses to say what happened to him.
-Shortly afterward, he meets the rest of the base's pilots: Aizu Yudagawa, Yuriyuki Shinota and Naofumi Tokino.
+Fighter pilot Yūichi Kannami is reassigned to Area 262.
+He is immediately assigned a new plane but is not told why he cannot keep the one he has been flying or what became of the previous pilot of his new plane.
+He meets the base's commanding officer, Suito Kusanagi, who names the previous pilot as Kurita Jinroh but refuses to say what happened to him.
+Shortly afterward, he meets the rest of the base's pilots: Aizu Yudagawa, Yuriyuki Shinota and his roommate, Naofumi Tokino.

-Tokino and Kannami embark upon a reconnaissance mission the following day, during which they down three enemy fighters.
-Later that evening, Tokino and Kannami visit a diner, where they are met by two women named Kusumi and Fuuko - the latter of whom Kannami has sex with.
-Fuuko informs Kannami that she had a relationship with Jinroh and says that Kannami's existence must mean that Jinroh is no longer alive.
+The next morning Tokino and Kannami embark upon a reconnaissance mission and down three enemy fighters.
+That evening, Tokino takes him to a local spot, Daniel's Diner, where they meet two women named Kusumi and Fuuko.
+They all go to the brothel where the ladies work and Kannami has sex with Fuuko.
+She tells Kannami that she had a relationship with Jinroh and that Kannami's existence must mean that Jinroh is no longer alive.

+The pilots talk about the enemy company's most feared ace, called The Teacher, who flies a plane with the silhouette of a black jaguar painted on its side.
+They discuss his legendary status and comment that, although he is a fighter pilot, he's said to be not a Kildren but an adult man.

-Returning from sortie early, Kannami meets Mizuki Kusanagi, who introduces herself as Suito's younger sister, but Tokino informs him that she is actually Suito's daughter.
-Discussing the matter with Suito, she wonders what will happen when Mizuki reaches Suito's age, implying that Suito is a Kildren.
+Returning from a sortie early, Kannami meets Mizuki Kusanagi, who introduces herself as Suito's younger sister, but Tokino informs him that she is actually Suito's daughter.
+Suito comments to Kannami that she wonders what will happen when Mizuki and she are the same age, implying that Suito is a Kildren.

 A sponsor tour of the base is interrupted by the downing of a friendly plane from a neighbouring area.
-Arriving on the scene, Kusanagi berates a group of civilian observers for pitying the killed pilot before leaving the scene with Kannami.
+Kusanagi angrily berates a group of civilian observers for pitying the killed pilot.
 Later, Kannami visits the diner again, during which he spots enemy bombers and warns the base.
 Kusanagi sorties the pilots, taking Kannami's plane in his absence.
 The two visit theatre command, where an officer bars them from meeting with Kusanagi's superior.
 The two later visit an isolated lodge, which, according to Kusanagi, "no-one visits twice".
 Kannami asks Kusanagi if she killed Jinroh, to which Kusanagi asks if Kannami "wants to be killed as well".